sendcapital/duckbot/README.md

 Duck Bot is a Telegram Bot Prediction Market implemented with an Orderbook and AMM.
 Positions are tracked and settled onchain while Orderbook Data & Matching and AMM logic are handled offchain.
 The smart contracts are written in Solidity and deployed on AirDAO.

-Bets are placed and settled in the native token of the chain, AMB.
+Bets are placed and settled in the native token of the chain, $AMB.

 Aggregation uses perps market design with prices as probabilities ranging from 0% to 100%.